Zimbabwe is in Southern Africa between the between the Zambezi and the Limpopo rivers.

 On 18 April 1980 Zimbabwe became an independent state.

-After independence Zimbabwe kept ties with Britain through the Commonwealth.
-Zimbabwe withdrew from the Commonwealth in 2003.
+After independence Zimbabwe kept ties with Britain through the Commonwealth withdrawing in 2003.

 In 2002 millions of people in Southern Africa faced food shortages.
 Countries particularly affected included Zimbabwe, Malawi and Zambia.